 In addition, as you will spray your plants daily or multiple times a day, root rot might become an issue.
 But there is light at the end of the tunnel.

-Bioactive Vivariums are a great way to prevent mould to build and to ensure your plants are not rotting under such circumstances.
+Bioactive Vivariums are a great way to prevent mold to build and to ensure your plants are not rotting under such circumstances.

 The Bioactive Vivarium

 But what does it mean to have a Bioactive Vivarium?
-A Bioactive setup is an enclosure that makes use of living organisms that help to clean up and decompose organic matter caused by animals, plants, decomposing food and mould caused by a lack of airflow.
+A Bioactive setup is an enclosure that makes use of living organisms that help to clean up and decompose organic matter caused by animals, plants, decomposing food, and mold caused by a lack of airflow.